kodekloudhub/community-faq/docs/playgrounds.md

 * **Azure DevOps** - Requires a high level of permissions, therefore would violate **security** policy, and also permit the creation of high **cost** resources, therefore not permitted in the general playground.
 A specific targeted playground for this is planned for later in 2026, with its own permissions boundaries and some parts of it preinstalled.
 * **Azure Entra ID** - Too permissive for playground use, although it may feature in controlled course labs in future.
+* **AWS Glue** - Possible to run up massive bills in a short time.
+Difficult to put guardrails on without making it unusable.
 * **AWS Transit Gateway** - High per-minute operational cost.

 ## Cloud IAM